 The Archive is pleased to bring back Curtis Hanson's signature film series, The Movie That Inspired Me, which will be hosted by filmmaker Alexander Payne at the Billy Wilder Theater in 2017.
 More details to be announced.

-Please consider supporting the Archive's public programs and film preservation efforts by giving to the Curtis Hanson Fund at UCLA.
+Please consider supporting the Archive's public programs and preservation efforts by giving to the Curtis Hanson Fund at UCLA.

 For more information, please contact: